 “We should go ahead and take a seat,” Agent Henry says.
 “They’ll get started roughly twenty minutes after we give up waiting for them.”
 He doesn’t smile when he says it, and Alishia is left wondering, once again, whether his humor is intentional.

-They all choose seats at the front row.
+They all choose seats in the front row.
 Alishia stares at the fold-down seat next to Malloy, hesitating for a moment before she sighs, folds it down, and gingerly settles in.
 Early versions of the tactical armor were so heavy and cumbersome it would have been impossible to use such a flimsy chair, but Sam Vicks has been obsessed with making the flight suit thin and flexible enough to “wear everywhere.”
 The latest model is about on par with a soldier’s body armor in terms of bulk and weight.
 It’s a little wider than she’d like, but it works.

 Contrary to Agent Henry’s prediction, as soon as they sit the lights flicker.
 The buzz of conversation in the room fades as a man in a dark blue three-piece suit makes his way to the podium.
 He’s a stout man, with thinning gray hair, and sweat gleams off the top of his head.
 The badge dangling from his front suit pocket identifies him as a member of the FBI.